 The Reference Library collections include all of the essential reference works on British artists but also contain resources on British architecture, print and book culture, performing arts, costume, town and county histories, and travel books.
 The Reference Library maintains a growing and vital collection of art conservation and technical analysis materials and offers stations for viewing a rich collection of the Center’s past lectures and programs.

 The Photograph Archives, located within the Reference Library, is a study collection of almost 150,000 photographic reproductions of British works of art from the sixteenth to the early twentieth century.
 The archive represents both public and private collections worldwide with a particular focus on collections in the United States, Canada, and Australia.

-The Center’s Institutional Archives is the official repository for all historical documentation of the Yale Center for British Art, recording its development from its inception in the mid-1960s to the present.
+The Yale Center for British Art’s Archives is the official repository for all historical documentation of the Yale Center for British Art, recording its development from its inception in the mid-1960s to the present.
 The holdings include information on past exhibitions, publications, programs, and events, as well as the art collections, and the Louis Kahn building and its subsequent renovations and conservation.
-The Institutional Archives also holds collections pertaining to the life and collecting of Paul Mellon, and organizations and individuals affiliated with the Center, past and present.
+The Archives also holds collections pertaining to the life and collecting of Paul Mellon, and organizations and individuals affiliated with the Center, past and present.